-When first elected, Chloe set out a contract with the voters of Norwich North, showing what she would do and what kind of MP she would be.
+When first elected in 2009, Chloe set out a contract with the voters of Norwich North, showing what she would do and what kind of MP she would be.
 She has kept those promises.
-Chloe is now delivering more for Norwich in her “Six Point Plan for Norwich”.
+Chloe has continued to work hard for her constituents ever since; she has worked hard to tackle Norwich’s problems and takes Norwich North’s needs to the heart of Westminster.
+Her vote in Parliament has supported many improvements which have helped thousands back at home in Norwich.

-Chloe’s key interests are skills, employment and youth engagement.
-She advises the Prime Minister and the Conservative Party on youth engagement – she serves on the Conservative Party Board – and was awarded both “Youth Friendly MP 2014” and “Grassroots Diplomat Initiative - Business Driver 2014”.
-She has chaired the All Party Parliamentary Group for Youth Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
-She plays a key role in the All Party Parliamentary Group for Democratic Participation.
+Employment, chaired the National Youth Agency’s Commission into Young People & Enterprise (2014-15) and was a commissioner on the Industry and Parliament Trust’s Youth Skills Commission (2014-15).
+She has played a key role in the All Party Parliamentary Group for Democratic Participation.

 Chloe has worked internationally too, representing Britain through the Inter-Parliamentary Union and training overseas sister parties in Africa and Eastern Europe through the Westminster Foundation for Democracy.
 With the UN and other agencies, she has assisted new MPs in Burma in developing their Parliament.